afifhazim/webTechProject/README.md

 THIRD PARTY RESOURCES
- - One of our team members, Zin Ko Ko have use jquery for the welcome pop-up message.
+ - One of our team members, Zin Ko Ko have use JQUERY for the WELCOME POP-UP MESSAGE.